Skip to contents

 Linear-Quadratic lin_quad_int Intercept between linear to quadratic, αi\alpha_i

-One issue with these dose response formulas is that the order is important.
-For instance, loglin_slope should be listed prior to loglin_top if both are used.
-The slope for the Linear Threshold and Step Functions should be given prior to the intercepts.
-Slopes are listed prior to intercept for the Linear-Quadratic and Linear-Exponential models and lin_exp_exp_slope is listed last.
+One issue with these dose-response formulas is that the order of the subterms is important.
+For instance, loglin_slope should be listed before loglin_top if both are used.
+The slope for the Linear Threshold and Step Functions should be given before the intercepts.
+Slopes are listed before intercept for the Linear-Quadratic and Linear-Exponential models and lin_exp_exp_slope is listed last.
 The “Correct_Formula_Order” function has been provided to handle the correct order.
-Colossus automatically calls this function prior to regression.
+Colossus automatically calls this function before regression, but the user should be aware that the subterms may be reordered when results are returned.

 val <- Correct_Formula_Order(term_n, tform, keep_constant, a_n, names)